AlibabaCloudDocs/ga/intl.en-US/Pricing/Subscription.md

 Global Accelerator \(GA\) supports only the subscription billing method.
 You must pay upfront fees to use subscription resources.
 The billing cycle is 30 days.

 **Note:** During the period from April 15, 2020 to April 1, 2021, if a first-time user uses an Alibaba Cloud account to purchase the GA service, a one-month free trial is provided.
 Note that this account must pass real-name verification as enterprise identities.
-Submit an application for a free trial.To apply for a free trial, visit the [GA Free Trial Application](https://page-intl.aliyun.com/form/act857014000/index.htm) page.
+Submit an application for a free trial.
+To apply for a free trial, visit the [GA Free Trial Application](https://page-intl.aliyun.com/form/act857014000/index.htm) page.
 For more information about the free trial and the instance types that support the free trial, see [GA free trials](/intl.en-US/Announcement/GA free trials.md).

 ## Billing items